-The best sources of information currently available for pesticide properties are the monographs/dossiers produced as part of the EU review process and published by EFSA.
+The best sources of information currently available for pesticide properties are the monographs produced as part of the EU review process and published by EFSA.
 These documents have been used in priority for putting together the PPDB.
-Where EFSA documents are not available or if additional data is needed, alternative sources are used.
+Where EFSA documents are not available, alternative sources are used.
 These include:

-- Regulatory dossiers from other countries e.g. UK, USA, Australia, Canada and New Zealand.
-These tend to follow similar structures and include similar parameters as those of the EU. - Public domain databases and documents from various national government departments including the databases from the European Commission's DG Health & Consumers, European Chemical Agency, UK's Chemical Safety Directorate, Germany's Federal Environment Agency, Health Canada and the US Environmental Protection Agency. - Peer reviewed scientific publications and data derived from research projects and reports. - We have also used databases such as ESIS (European Chemical Substances Information System), TOXNET and other health related databases. - Manufacturer's safety datasheets, technical information and environmental fact sheets, on- and offline.
+- Public domain databases and documents from various national government departments including the databases from the European Commission's DG Health & Consumers, UK's Chemical Safety Directorate, Germany's Federal Environment Agency, Health Canada and the US Environmental Protection Agency. - Peer reviewed scientific publications and data derived from research projects and reports. - We have also used databases such as ESIS (European Chemical Substances Information System), TOXNET and other health related databases. - Manufacturers safety datasheets, technical information and environmental fact sheets, on- and off-line.

-In a limited number of instances where data is scarce, it has been collated from miscellaneous on-line sources.
-In order to indicate our confidence in the data, all data within the PPDB is 'tagged' with a code so that its source and quality can be identified (see below).
+In a very limited number of instances, data had to be retrieved from miscellaneous on-line sources.
+Consequently, all data within the PPDB is 'tagged' with a code so that its source and quality can be identified (see below).